michaelndo/ctbs_m1_priming/README.md

-# ctbs_m1_priming
+# TMS-EEG inter-regional cTBS M1 priming analysis pipeline

-TMS-EEG inter-regional cTBS M1 priming analysis pipeline
+This is a repository for an analytic pipeline for a 2019 study in TMS-EEG inter-regional cTBS M1 priming.